-- Protecting and Harvesting of Crops
+- Protecting and Harvesting Crop

-As mentioned before, India is the second largest producer of rice in the world after China.
+As mentioned before, India is the second-largest producer of rice in the world after China.
 India accounts for approximately 20% of the worlds rice production.
 It is arguably the most important agricultural crop that grows in the country.
 Rice is a staple food pan India, and its cultivation is also widespread across the country.

 Rice prominently grows in high rainfall areas.
 It requires average temperatures of 25°c and a minimum of 100 cms of rainfall.
 It’s traditionally grown in waterlogged rice paddy fields.
-Northeast plains and coastal areas are the major rice producing areas of the country.
+Northeast plains and coastal areas are the major rice-producing areas of the country.

 After rice and wheat, maize is the most important cereal crop in India.
 It accounts for approximately one-tenth of the total agricultural produce in India.
 Cultivation of maize is focused in the regions of Andhra Pradesh and Karnataka.
 It requires temperatures in the range of 21°c to 27°c and rainfall of between 50 cms to 75 cms.

 The Arabic translation of the word”Rabi”, is spring.
 As these crops harvest in the springtime hence the name.
 The Rabi season usually starts in November and lasts up to March or April.
 Cultivation of Rabi crop is mainly through irrigation since monsoons are already over by November.
 In fact, unseasonal showers in November or December can ruin the crop.
 Farmers sow the seeds at the beginning of autumn, which results in a spring harvest.
 Wheat, barley, mustard and green peas are some of the major rabi crops that grow in India.

 India is the second-largest producer of wheat in the world.
 It is highly dependent on this rabi crop for its agricultural income.
 Wheat is a staple food among Indians, especially in the northern regions.